websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/managing-product-publication.md

 1. Click _Publish_.

 Once the changes are made, it may take some time for the product to be removed from the _Catalog_ page because of the check interval.
 By default, the check interval is set to 15 minutes.
 After the expiration date, the product will be not returned when searching on the _Catalog_ page.
-In the _Control Panel_, the product status is shown as _Expired_.
+In the search container, the product status is shown as _Expired_.

 ![Expired Status](./managing-product-publication/images/04.png)

 The product can be made visible again by entering a new expiration date and republishing the product.

-## Unpublishing a Product
+### Unpublishing a Product

 1. Navigate to _Control Panel_ → _Commerce_ → _Products_.
 1. Click on a product (for example, _U-Joint_).